Professor Martin Willis

 My research focuses on literature, science and medicine, 1800 to the present.

-Of my eight books in this area, the most recent are Literature and Science (Palgrave, 2015) andVision, Science and Literature, 1870-1920: Ocular Horizons (Pickering & Chatto, 2011).
-My present research has two strands: the representations of seizure conditions in literature and art from the early nineteenth century to the present, and the depiction of science and medicine in Victorian travel guidebooks to Britain and Europe.
+Of my eight books in this area, the most recent are Staging Science: Scientific Performance on Street, Stage and Screen (Palgrave, 2016), Literature and Science (Palgrave, 2015) andVision, Science and Literature, 1870-1920: Ocular Horizons (Pickering & Chatto, 2011).
+My present research has two strands: first, the representations of trance states, and especially the nature and condition of sleep, in literature, art and the sciences from the early nineteenth century to the present, and second, the analysis of methods of collaboration between the humanities and the sciences both now and historically.

-My contribution to this area of scholarship is also recognised in my position as Chair of the British Society for Literature and Science and as Editor of the Journal of Literature and Science.
+My contribution to literature and science scholarship is also recognised in my position as Chair of the British Society for Literature and Science and as Editor of the Journal of Literature and Science.

 My teaching expertise is in Literature and Science, Literature and Medicine, and more broadly in Nineteenth-century Literature.
-My central teaching focus, however, emerges from my research on the relationships between literature, science and medicine: what might be called the Science Humanities.
+My central teaching focus, however, emerges from my research on the relationships between literature, science and medicine.
 I have taught this widely, to both undergraduate and postgraduate students and have supervised MA and PhD research in this area.

 In addition I have had the opportunity to influence the research and teaching of literature, science and medicine internationally through cross-University initiatives, external examining, and a range of international lectures, seminars and public activities.